-Bus Accident Statistics: Injuries, Fatalities, and Property Damage
+Bus Crash Statistics: Injuries, Fatalities, and Property Damage

 Bus Crash Overview

-Bus crashes made up just 0.8 percent of fatal crashes on United States roadways in 2012.
-With a total of 30,800 fatal crashes over all, encompassing all types of vehicles, only 250 involved a bus.
-Of the 5,584,000 nonfatal vehicle crashes that year, only 0.9 percent (54,000) involved at least one bus or large truck.
+Buses and trucks made up just 11.9 percent of fatal crashes on United States roadways in 2015.
+With a total of 32,166 fatal crashes overall, encompassing all types of vehicles, only 257 involved a bus.
+Of the 6,295,000 nonfatal vehicle crashes that year, only 4.02 percent (67,000) involved at least one bus or large truck.

-In 2013 the number for bus crash statistics rose slightly.
+In 2015 the number of bus crash statistics rose slightly.

 A breakdown of fatal bus crashes is as follows:

-- Transit buses and school buses – 41 percent
+- Transit buses and school buses –190 deaths

-- All other types of buses – 33 percent
+- All other types of buses – 35 deaths

 An inexperienced or elderly bus driver does increase accident risks significantly.
-Distracted driving has also become a problem as mobile devices and smart phones increase in popularity.
-Impairment of the driver due to alcohol consumption, substance use that impairs reflexes, or excessive drowsiness can also contribute to elevated risk of a crash.
+Distracted driving has also become a problem as mobile devices and smartphones increase in popularity.
+Impairment of the driver due to alcohol consumption, substance use that impairs reflexes, or excessive drowsiness can also contribute to an elevated risk of a crash.

-The National Highway Traffic Safety Administration (NHTSA) collects data on all vehicle accidents, including bus crashes and report that approximately 134 die in crashes that involve a school vehicle but only 8 percent of those that are killed are actually bus passengers.
-Other victims of school bus crashes such as bicyclists, pedestrians, and others that are outside of the bus make up 21 percent of the fatalities.
-Almost three fourths of school bus related fatalities are other motorists.
+The National Highway Traffic Safety Administration (NHTSA) collects data on all vehicle accidents, including bus crashes and report that approximately 98 people die in crashes that involve a school vehicle but only 9 percent of those that are killed are actually bus passengers.
+Other victims of school bus crashes such as bicyclists, pedestrians, and others that are outside of the bus makeup 91 percent of the fatalities.
+Almost nine-tenths of school bus-related fatalities are other motorists.

 While most states do not require children to wear seat belts while riding a school bus (Florida, New Jersey, and New York require lap belts on school buses), the children are still considered safer, statistically speaking, riding in a school bus than riding in a passenger vehicle.